KyleNeece/KyleNeece.github.io/content/index.md

 ---
 **Note**: This website is a full composition of all my notes about my DND campaign(s).

-As of 1/13/25 I have not figured out how to mark spoilers or only show specific notes, so view these entires and websites at your own risk.

-I am also relearning about Plugins for stat blocks and stuff so some statblocks will not be present
+1/21/25 - Spoilers have been marked down.
+HowI am relearning about Plugins for stat blocks so some statblocks will not be present

 **For UVM 2024-2025 Campaign**